Microchip-MPLAB-Harmony/mplab_event_recorder/docs/readme.md

 MPLAB® Event Recorder utilizes the MCU's memory to store event notifications and transmit them via SWD.
 It is compatible with Cortex-M devices.

-MPLAB X has the capability to present the event log and transform the information into a more easily understandable format.
+MPLAB®X has the capability to present the event log and transform the information into a more easily understandable format.

 The formatting of event IDs and event data is determined by the SCVD file.